Duality of Anderson T-motives

-For the reader's convenience, we give in Section 3 explicit formulas for the dual lattice (this section can be skipped at the first reading).
+Section 3 contains explicit formulas for the dual lattice.
 Section 5 contains the statement and the proof of the main theorem 5 --- coincidence of algebraic and analytic duality for the case $\hbox{\bf A}=\n F_q[T]$ (section 4 contains the statement of the corresponding conjecture for the case of general $\hbox{\bf A}$).
-Section 6 contains the theorem 6.2 describing the lattice of the tensor product of two abelian T-motives (case $N=0$; the proof for the general case was obtained, but not published, by Anderson).
-Section 7 contains the notion of polarization form, including example 7.7 of an abelian T-motive having symmetric polarization form.
-We discuss in Section 8 the problem of correspondence between uniformizable abelian T-motives and lattices.
+Section 6 contains the theorem 6 describing the lattice of the tensor product of two t-motives (case $N=0$; the proof for the general case was obtained, but not published, by Anderson).
+Section 7 contains the notion of self-dual t-motives and polarization form on them.
+Some examples are given.
+We discuss in Section 8 the problem of correspondence between uniformizable t-motives and lattices.
 Section 9 gives the statement of the main result for the case $N\ne 0$ without proof and a reformulation of the theorem 5 in terms of Hodge-Pink structures of constant weight.